rasogltra/de-zoomcamp/cma5uvq2u000208la0y8ybwok.md

 Because we want to use Terraform with GCP, we created a `service account` within the GCP console.
 A service account is similar to a user account, except the account is managed by the project and represents a non-human identity instead of a real person.

-We created an account `terraform-runner`, assigned it `Storage Amin`, `BigQuery admin` and `Compute Admin` roles.
+We created an account `terraform-runner`, assigned it `Storage Admin`, `BigQuery Admin` and `Compute Admin` roles.
 We also created and added a JSON key file under `Manage keys` within the GCP console.
 The key file is automatically downloaded to machine.

 Alternatively, I learned outside the course, that we can create a JSON key for a service account via gcloud CLI.
 Note, ensure `gcloud` is installed and authenticated.